haruosuz/microbe/references/mbioinfo.2021.md

 ![](https://aac.asm.org/content/aac/61/2/e02229-16/F2.medium.gif)

 The backbone of pMCR_1511 was highly similar (99% identity) to that of plasmid pHNFP671 (GenBank accession number KP324830), which was an IncP plasmid in E. coli isolate FP671 from Guangzhou, China but did not carry mcr-1.

-pMCR_1511 and pHNFP671 belonged to a new IncP-1 clade (see Fig. S1 in the supplemental material).

 The sequence of pMCR_1511 has been deposited into DDBJ/EMBL/GenBank under accession number KX377410.